Sdmonke/SIGMAUTOCLICKER/README.md

 # SIGMAUTOCLICKER
 The fastest autoclicker, but no GUI.
 Coded in python.
+I recommend 2-4 0s for optimal speed.